A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

 \subsection{Limitations of PIMC and QMD}

-Given that both PIMC and $N$-atom DFT-MD (i.e., QMD) an computationally very demanding, and may take months of calculation for analyzing current state-of-the-art experiments, accurate first-principles methods that are also computationally very efficient are badly need Such a capability would enable the experimentalist to optimize the diagnostics and settings ``on-the-fly", i.e., while the experiment is in progress.
+Given that both PIMC and $N$-atom DFT-MD (i.e., QMD) are computationally very demanding, and may take months of calculation for analyzing current state-of-the-art experiments, accurate first-principles methods that are also computationally very efficient are badly needed.
+These methods do not yield emergent properties of complex systems, e.g., H-atoms, or excitons as the description is only in terms of electrons and nuclei.
+Capability for fast prediction would enable the experimentalist to optimize the diagnostics and settings ``on-the-fly", i.e., while the experiment is in progress.
 For instance, we may consider the prediction of the XRT spectra, or, at the more fundamental level, the prediction of pair-potentials $V_{ii}(r)$, structure factors $S_{ee}(k)$ within computational times of a few seconds as an objective for theory development.